 I feel like this sort of goes without saying, but no ultimate camping list will be the ultimate.
 Weather changes, the mode of travel changes, and the number of camp attendees changes.

-A camping list for backpacking, for example, is going to be substantially more camp-lite than if you’re going car camping.
+The ultimate master camping list for backpacking (DESTROYER OF WORLDS), for example, is going to be substantially more camp-lite than if you’re going car camping.
 Some stuff stays; some stuff does not.

 So, here’s how this is going to go.
 First, I’ll run you through some camping hacks and tips; bits and pieces I’ve learned in my many nights under bridges, in forests, and on mountains.
 Just a few sneaky secrets to make your nights under the stars a little bit more graceful.